Ottoman Egypt: 1707 to 1755

-By the 18th century, the importance of the pasha was superseded by that of the Mameluk beys; two offices, those of Shaykh al-Balad and Amir al-hajj—which were held by Mameluks—represented the real headship of the community.
+By the 18th century, the importance of the pasha was superseded by that of the Mameluk beys; two offices, those of Shaykh al-Balad and Amir al-hajj—which were held by Mamluks—represented the real headship of the community.
 The process by which this came about is obscure, owing to the want of good chronicles for the Turkish period of Egyptian history.
 In 1707, the shaykh al-balad, Qasim Iywaz, was the head of one of two Mameluke factions, the Qasimites and the Fiqarites, between whom the seeds of enmity were sown by the pasha of the time, with the result that a fight took place between the factions outside Cairo, lasting eighty days.
 At the end of that time, Qasim Iywaz was killed and the office which he had held was given to his son Ismail.
 Ismail held this office for 16 years, while the pashas were constantly being changed, and succeeded in reconciling the two factions of Mamelukes.
-In 1711, an event known to chroniclers as the "Great Sedition" and the "revolution" occurred, when a religious fanatic preacher began to publicly denounce the practice of praying at the graves of Sufi saints, sparking a religious movement that wasn't crushed for three years until 1714.
+In 1711, an event known to chroniclers as the "Great Sedition" and the "revolution" occurred, when a religious fanatic preacher began to publicly denounce the practice of praying at the graves of Sufi saints, sparking a religious movement that was not crushed for three years until 1714.
 In 1724, Ismail was assassinated through the machinations of the pasha, and Shirkas Bey—of the opposing faction—was elevated to the office of Sheikh al-Balad in his place.
 He was soon driven from his post by one of his own faction called Dhu-'l-Fiqar, and fled to Upper Egypt.
 After a short time, he returned at the head of an army, and in the last of the ensuing battles Shirkas Bey met his end by drowning.
 Dhu-'l-Fiqar was himself assassinated in 1730.
 His place was filled by Othman Bey, who had served as his general in this war.